 When a destratification fan is used at the proper speed and direction, it will push the trapped heated air at the ceiling back down to the floor level.
-Overall, reducing the temperature differences from the highest and lowest points of the room.
+Overall, reducing the temperature differences between the highest and lowest points of the room.
 Increasing comfort in all areas and reducing energy costs by creating even temperature distribution.

 What are the Benefits of a Destratification Fan?

 Most generally, we think of ceiling fans or fans in general as a summer commodity.
 However, the value of a destratification ceiling fan is utilized during the winter months to increase heat.
 The airflow that is generated by a destratification fan provides the necessary force and circulation to move the warm and hot air from the ceiling back towards the floor.
 Increasing comfort overall.

 When you have machinery and multiple people working in one area, the heat not only radiates from both the machinery and warm bodies.
 When that heat is mixed with the original heat source can often become too hot.
 HVLS fans can help not only distribute the warm air across the area and helps keep employees from overheating.